 4.3.3 Handling the Failure processing of the Action Input

-The code listing 4.6 has the alternate path when the ModelState.IsValid returns a value of false.
+The code in listing 4.6 has the alternate path when the ModelState.IsValid returns a value of false.
 This occurs when the Username is not entered in the form.
-The Model Binder utilizes the built in validation framework that uses DataAnnotation attributes to designate how the Input Model should be validated.
+The Model Binder utilizes the DataAnnotations attributes to designate how the Input Model should be validated.
 When an empty value for the Username is posted to the server, an error message is automatically added to the ModelState object.
 Leaning on the Model Binders allows the code in the failure path to be very simple and clean.
-In listing 4.6 , The alternate path is simply the return View(input).
-The ModelState is sent the view so no additional code is required in the Action to send a useful error message to the user.
-Figure 4.4 shows a screenshot of the form with the ModelState validation errors show on the screen.
+In listing 4.6 , The alternate path is simply the call to return View(input).
+The ModelState is sent the view so no additional code is required in the action to send a useful error message to the user.
+Figure 4.4 shows a screenshot of the form with the ModelState validation errors on the screen.

 Listing 4.6 The alternate path